-An ancient, nature-based method of rainwater harvesting is being used to re-green the desert in the Dodoma region of Tanzania.
-The heroes of this story are the local communities and farmers, who work alongside the LEAD foundation and Justdiggit to plant over 14 million trees.
+An ancient, nature-based method of rainwater harvesting and Farmer Managed Natural Regeneration is being used to re-green the semi-arid area in the Dodoma region of Tanzania.
+The heroes of this story are the local communities and farmers, who work alongside the LEAD foundation and Justdiggit to restore 9 million trees.

 Dodoma in Tanzania has a population of around 2,5 million people, of which 90% rely on agricultural and pastoral lands for livelihood.
 Unfortunately, this region has been severely affected by environmental degradation and desertification, resulting in it being one of the most degraded regions in the country.
 Therefore, it is key to protect and conserve, but also restore the environment to improve the livelihoods and resilience of communities.

 Together, they are implementing a large scale re-greening program in the Dodoma region, using the novel method of Farmers Managed Natural Regeneration (FMNR), aptly renamed 'Kisiki Hai' in Swahili, supplemented with rainwater harvesting techniques.

 The rainwater harvesting techniques have been used around the world throughout history.
 The technique uses half-moon bunds or 'earth smiles' to capture rainwater which would otherwise wash away over the dry and barren soil.